decentralized-identity/jsonld-document-loader/README.md

 Document loaders enable decentralized security, interoperability and extensibility while gaurding against vendor lock in.

-In the linked data community, one mechanism for bridging vendor networks, a permissioned IPFS and Hyperledger Indy is to expose resources on both networks through a common interface.
+In the linked data community, one mechanism for bridging vendor networks such as permissioned IPFS and Hyperledger Indy is to expose resources on both networks through a common interface.

 This module helps you build a common interface to multiple networks easily.